dan-myles/embervim/README.md

 for some LSPs and `silicon` for code screenshotting.
 Oh and probably install `lazygit` if you want to use that.
 Other than that, if something breaks, my bad.

+> P.S.
+P.S.
+Cloning this repo is over like 100MBs, so yeah... thats my bad.
+I may or may not have stored some large image files here for a showcase once.

 ## License
 ```
 DO WHATEVER YOU WANT TO PUBLIC LICENSE